USC-DSCI-510/final-project-CollegeSeniorUser/README.md

   - salary_2021_2022
   - salary_2022_2023
   - salary_2023_2024
-* Please have all raw and processed data download to one single folder along with source code
+* Please have all raw and processed data downloaded to one single folder along with the source code

 ## Instructions on how to clean the data
 * run clean_data.py to get processed data
+* Output:
-* merged dataset contains processed data for first five seasons
+  - merged dataset contains processed data for the first five seasons
-* meta_data contains all processed data for all five seasons
     - merged2019_2020.csv
     - merged2020_2021.csv
     - merged2021_2022.csv
     - merged2022_2023.csv
     - merged2023_2024.csv
+  - meta_data contains all processed data for all five seasons
     - meta_data

 ## Instructions on how to run analysis code
 <p>
-  <b>run_analysis.py</b>: excuate this program for training ml model and get analysis data</l>
+  <b>run_analysis.py</b>: execute this program for training ml model and get analysis data</l>
 </p>
 <p>
-  By default, training time is limited to 1 minuate for demo.
-For better result, please follow comments within to increase training time.
+  By default, training time is limited to 1 minute for the demo.
+For better results, please follow the comments within to increase training time.
 We recommend using jupyter notebook for this part but .py format is also provided
 </p>

-* we also have uploaded it in jupyternote book format.
-Please follow instructions within to run the program
+* We also have uploaded it in jupyternote book format.
+Please follow the instructions within to run the program
-* original_prediction: two columns, 1st column actual salary data, 2nd column predicted salary
-* We included above demo data in processed_data folder for anyone interested to see the comparison
+* We included the above demo data in the processed_data folder for anyone interested to see the comparison
+* Output:
+  - original_prediction: two columns, 1st column actual salary data, 2nd column predicted salary
+  - model: folder includes all trained models

 ## Instructions on how to create visualizations
 <p>
   Run <b>visualize_results.py</b> to get vsualizations included in the <b>final_report.pdf<b>